UPB-Graphics/gfx-framework/README.md

 In this step, you need to check that your computer's hardware and drivers are not too ancient.

 Graphics capabilities are exposed by the graphics drivers.
-If you don't have a dedicated graphics card, don't worry - there is a high chance your CPU already has [such capabilities itself][ref-igp-wiki], see for example [Intel HD Graphics][ref-intelhd-wiki].
+If you don't have a dedicated graphics card, don't worry: there is a high chance your CPU already has [such capabilities itself][ref-igp-wiki], see for example [Intel HD Graphics][ref-intelhd-wiki].
 Regardless of what you have, you need to bring your drivers up to date.
 Instructions on how to install or update drivers differ across manufacturers and are ***not*** covered here.

 After you update the drivers, you must check that the version of the OpenGL API provided by the operating system is at least ***version 3.3, core profile***.
 To find the OpenGL versions supported by your drivers, follow these steps: